-‘Talking in Bed’ by Philip Larkin was written in 1960 and later published in The Whitsun Weddings, in 1964.
+This poem was written in 1960 and later published in The Whitsun Weddings, in 1964.
 It is one of Larkin’s most famous pieces and conforms to a particular style that he is known for.
 The subject matter is straightforward, but his exploration of it takes the reader deeper than one might normally go.
-He explores the relationship between two people and the larger world as they lay in bed together.
+He explores the relationship between two people and the larger world as they lay in bed together in ‘Talking in Bed.’

 The poem begins with the speaker describing how talking in bed with one’s significant other should be an easy thing to do.
 He immediately notes that this is not the case and goes on to describe the way that time and the elements work to erode one’s sense of worth in an ever-changing world.
 The right words become harder to find and honestly more difficult to maintain.

 The most important theme of this piece is insignificance as a result of, and in combination with, loneliness and time.
 Larkin speaks on how even in the most intimate of situations, such as those experienced in bed with a lover, one is still at the mercy of the world.
 The wind never rests, and “dark towns” continue to pile up on the horizon.

 No matter how much one cares for the world, it does not return that affection.
 By the conclusion, Larkin has brought the reader to a state of confusion and questioning that mirrors his own.
 One should seek, as the speaker does, for words that are “at once true and kind / Or not untrue and not unkind.”

 Larkin uses images of nature, and its most powerful elements alongside descriptions of unrest to represent the pressures of living in the modern world.
 The stillness of two people “talking in bed” is contrasted against the constant movement of time and the “wind’s incomplete unrest.”
 It builds and releases and travels through the “dark towns” of the world.